pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>2 Aug 2024</strong></td>
-  <td>A bittersweet day as Erica Brown concludes her internship with me as part of the Broad Summer Research Program (BSRP).
+  <td>A bittersweet day as Erica Brown concludes her internship with me as part of <a href="https://www.broadinstitute.org/bsrp/broad-summer-research-program-bsrp">the Broad Summer Research Program (BSRP)</a>.
 You can read her description of our work <a href="https://www.broadinstitute.org/bios/erica-brown">here</a>.
 Erica is an incredibly smart, mature, and motivated undergraduate researcher; keep an eye out for her Ph.D. application next year!
 We will miss her dearly but we will stay in touch. :)</td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>3 June 2024</strong></td>